HighHillz/Restaurant_Management_DBS/readme.md

 ## Features
 - Order food from an online driven menu.
-- Access to order details.
+- Access to order details for the admin.
 - Online manipulation of food menu items.
 - Purchase history.